Informed Sampling for Diversity in Concept-to-Text NLG: Experiments

-\textbf{MMI-AntiLM}: using Beam Search with an MMI as objective function improved the diversity of the output at the expense of performance evaluation metrics.
-However, an analysis of the text revealed that this diversity was the result of the generation of unfluent words at the beginning of the sentence.
-Some example outputs are: ``\textit{Glad no most certainly help.
-Goodbye.}", ``\textit{Okay glad well, have a great day.}" and ``\textit{Yeah anytime glad well.}"
+\textbf{MMI-AntiLM}: using Beam Search with MMI as objective function improved the diversity of the output.
+However, an analysis of the text revealed that the generated sentences do not differ substantially from the ones obtained with maximum-likelihood, and that the achieved diversity was the result of introducing disfluent words within the first $g$ tokens.

-\textbf{First Word Control:} despite being proposed for concept-to-text \textsc{nlg}, First Word Control did not achieve more diversity than sampling Beam Search.
-Given the limits imposed on the list of available words to start a sentence, we have observed that often the forced first word is either having no affect on the sentence, or it has a catastrophic effect.
-In the first case, for the \textsc{mr} \textsc{[request(taxi-leave)]} forcing ``\textit{okay}", ``\textit{alright}" or ``\textit{great}" will not affect the rest of the output as it is decoded in a greedy way, e.g. ``\textit{Alright!
-What time would you like to leave?}" In the latter case, forcing the first word may lead to non-relevant output which in turn is filtered out by the output selection process.
-For example, forcing domain specific words in the beginning (e.g. ``\textit{booking}") will result in incoherent sentences.
+\textbf{First Word Control (FWC):} despite being proposed for concept-to-text \textsc{nlg}, First Word Control did not achieve more diversity than Beam Search.
+We have observed that in most cases the forced first word has no major effect on the sentence.
+For example, for the \textsc{mr} \textsc{[request(taxi-leave)]}, forcing ``\textit{Okay}'', ``\textit{Alright}'' or ``\textit{Great}'' will not produce diversity as the model will complete the sentence with ``\textit{What time would you like to leave?}''.

-\textbf{SpaceFusion:} compared to the above methods SpaceFusion obtained the lowest scores for both diversity and performance.
-This makes sense as the method was not designed for concept-to-text \textsc{nlg} nor for lexical variety in general, and the trained autoendoder tends to produce identical or almost identical sentences as the S2S encoder.
+\textbf{SpaceFusion (SF):} compared to the above methods SpaceFusion obtained the lowest scores for diversity and highest slot error.
+This makes sense as the method was not designed for concept-to-text \textsc{nlg} nor for lexical diversity in general, and the trained autoencoder tends to produce identical or almost identical sentences as the S2S encoder.
 The joint training collapses the sentence embeddings into a similar representation, preventing the decoder from distinguishing different autoencoder states.
-This makes sense if we consider the strict semantic relation between the \textsc{mr} and the reference, and the similarities within the reference set and the fuse regularisation term.
-The extremely high slot error can be attributed to the lack of attention mechanism in SpaceFusion.
-We conjecture that SpaceFusion training might achieve a better performance with an input-optimised model and parameters, but that goes beyond the scope of this paper.
+This is explained by the strict semantic relation between the \textsc{mr} and the reference, and the similarities within the reference set and the fuse regularisation term.
+The extremely high slot error can be attributed to the lack of an attention mechanism in SpaceFusion.
+Widening the range of the random vector added to the latent vectors can increase diversity but not without reducing the relevancy of the sentences further.
+We conjecture that SpaceFusion might achieve a better performance with an input-optimised model and parameters, but that is beyond the scope of this paper.